Easy Sloe Gin Fizz

 Adam and Joanne's Tips

-• Note on Sloe Gin: Since there are two varieties of sloe gin that are available the US, the recipe changes based on which you have at home.
-The recipe above assumes that you are using the less expensive 30-proof variety of sloe gin.
+• Note on sloe gin: The recipe above assumes that you are using the less expensive 30 proof variety of sloe gin (15% alcohol content).
 If you are using the more expensive, higher proof option, do not add additional gin, and instead increase the amount of sloe gin from 1 ounce to 2 ounces.

 Inspired Taste Newsletter Signup